Why you don’t need an enterprise DAM

 In Dash, you can share by URL or via email.
 Send individual assets or create a collection that you can invite your teammates to.
 The best part is you can share up to 500 assets at a time, and you won’t have to worry about the dreaded ‘your file is over 25MB’ notification (thanks Gmail 🙄).

 If you work with resellers or agencies, you can create a public Portal.
 This is where your external teams can go to search and find different types of content without the need for a login or access to your entire Dash.
+You can also use permission controls, so if you’re working with lots of resellers, they only need to see the assets that are relevant to them.

 We keep sharing streamlined and easy to use in Dash.
 That’s not always the case with enterprise DAMs, where advanced features can start to make the experience more complex.
 A G2 review of Widen’s enterprise DAM shows that sharing isn’t as easy as it could be: